ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 ==========

   * A volume is a collection of branches (organized inside a project).
+    * A volume is referred to locally by an opaque name assigned by the user (with a default sometimes)
+    * A volume is referred to remotely by a hierarchical name of the form ``owner/name`` where the ``owner`` component is a Voluminous username and the ``name`` is like the local name above.
   * A working copy is a writeable filesystem area which starts from the data in a commit and can be diverged and eventually committed.